Goppz-3113/Python-projects/Machine_Learning/Expense_Analyzer/README.md

 - Category
 - Amount

-If the full CSV is too large for GitHub, a sample dataset is uploaded.
+A sample dataset is uploaded.
-The complete dataset can be generated manually or stored locally.
+The complete dataset can be generated manually.

 ---